1nst4ll/mango-news/docs/troubleshooting.md

 # Troubleshooting Common Issues

-This document provides guidance on troubleshooting common issues you might encounter while setting up or using Mango News.
+This document provides guidance on troubleshooting common issues you might encounter while setting up or using mango.tc news.

 ## Backend Issues